MIDS-scaling-up/v3a/week03/lab/Readme.md

 DETR in action

 ## Provision an Ubuntu Desktop VM
 This could be local or in the Cloud.
 Assuming you already have one, just start it up.
+The main disk needs to be 35GB or larger (can be changed in VM settings)

 ### Ensure Docker is installed
 Your local VM should have Docker pre-installed, so there's nothing to do here.
 Else, install docker as we discussed in [section 1](https://github.com/MIDS-scaling-up/v3a/tree/master/week01/hw)